Tenemo/cloud-chamber/lib/ThermalController/ThermalController.md

 - **Entry condition**: System startup
 - **Actions**:
   - Check PT100, DS18B20, and both DPS5015 connections
+  - Load persisted metrics from NVS (runtime, best temperature, session count)
   - **Hot reset detection**: If DPS is already running at >2A, adopt the current to avoid thermal shock
   - Timeout after 30 seconds to fault state
 - **Exit conditions**:
-  - All hardware ready → STARTUP
+  - All hardware ready → SELF_TEST
-  - Hot reset with high current → RAMP_UP or STEADY_STATE
+  - Hot reset with high current → RAMP_UP or STEADY_STATE (skips self-test)
   - Timeout → SENSOR_FAULT or DPS_DISCONNECTED

+#### SELF_TEST

+- **Purpose**: Verify DPS communication and output control before operation
+- **Duration**: ~3-5 seconds typically
+- **Phases**:
+  1. Configure both DPS to safe test voltage (1V) and current (0.1A) with output OFF
+  2. Verify settings were applied correctly
+  3. Enable output on DPS0, verify it turned on, disable it
+  4. Enable output on DPS1, verify it turned on, disable it
+  5. All tests passed → proceed to STARTUP
+- **Exit conditions**:
+  - All tests pass → STARTUP
+  - Any test fails → DPS_DISCONNECTED
+  - Timeout → DPS_DISCONNECTED

 #### STARTUP